 If you know my mom, then you know she is a die-hard chocolate mousse fan.

 Especially if it’s really light and airy as these are.
 Honestly, it’s so light and yet so chocolatey at the same time.
 Almost like a creamier whipped cream with a hint of custard.
 It’s so good.

 So good that I actually made four, yes four batches of this mousse over the last week and a half.
 I changed up the recipe for one dessert and it was so good.
 So be on the lookout for a few more mousse desserts coming your way over the next few weeks.

 They are all different, all amazing, and all so good in their own way!

 Let’s talk about the chocolate cups.

-The highly edible, highly delicious, chocolate cups.
-The chocolate cups that are actually filled with graham crackers on the bottom.
-Yeah, they are just chocolate and graham cracker and they are too are so good.
+These highly edible, highly delicious, chocolate cups.
+They’re actually filled with graham crackers on the bottom.
+Yep, just chocolate and graham crackers and they are too are so good.